07 Nov 2019

 SEC is particularly attractive for aggregate analysis because it is inexpensive to quantify aggregates in a high-throughput manner.7 SEC is unusual compared to other chromatography techniques due to absence of a retentive mechanism.
 However, secondary analyte/stationary phase interactions can occur as a result of surface silanol species or hydrophobic Interactions.9 Secondary interactions between an analyte and the column are troublesome for SEC analysis as they can give rise to poor peak shape, resolution and recovery.
 When dealing with large biomolecules, choosing the right column chemistry and mobile phase conditions is particularly important during method development.
 Secondary interactions, temperature and the SEC column itself could impact the amount of aggregate observed.9 However, using complementary techniques such as AUC should provide confidence in the results generated from SEC analysis, and the additional biophysical information it generates supports the production and process development.

 This article has outlined some of the issues facing AAV as a gene therapy vector and some of the different safety and quality attributes that need to be considered during product development.
 AAV testing poses challenges since the parameters for what makes a cell and gene therapy product safe for patients are still emerging.
-As experts in chromatography, Crawford Scientific can provide support with all aspects of HPLC method development.
+As experts in chromatography, Element can provide support with all aspects of HPLC method development.
 We have a wide range of high-quality analytical columns suitable for a broad range of biomolecule applications.
 If you do need any advice or run into any problems with one of the HPLC methods discussed above, our in-house technical team are always on hand to provide expert advice to our customers.

 Get in touch with our technical team ([email protected]) to find out more!